Blanche Barrow: Barrow Gang

-Blanche and Buck spent three weeks relaxing in the two garage apartments with the gang of Bonnie, Clyde, and Clyde's seventeen year old sidekick William Daniel "W.D."
+Blanche and Buck spent three weeks relaxing in the two-garage apartments with the gang of Bonnie, Clyde, and Clyde's seventeen-year-old sidekick William Daniel "W.D."
 Jones.
 The apartment building exists today at 3347+1⁄2 Oak Ridge Drive in Joplin, Newton County, Missouri, though it actually fronts on 34th Street, and is registered on the National Register of Historic Places.
 While Blanche agreed to travel with Bonnie and Clyde, she was not overly fond of them.
 The group passed time playing cards, doing puzzles, and drinking newly legalized beer.
 Clyde Barrow parked his stolen car in the left side of the double garage beneath the two apartments while Blanche and Buck had to rent space at a nearby house for their car as a neighbor had the right-side spot already.
 Blanche and Bonnie would go to the movies or shop for knick-knacks at Kress' store, but, to her chagrin, she ended up doing much of the cooking and washing for the others.

 Bickering steadily increased during the four months Blanche and Buck spent with Bonnie and Clyde.
 Since Buck was accustomed to deference from his younger brother, he had difficulty accepting Clyde as the group's leader.
 It also stemmed from the enforced proximity and Blanche's resentment at being used as the gang's factotum.

 The gang's loud, drunken card games and an accidental discharge of a Browning Automatic Rifle by Clyde led to neighbors reporting suspicious men to law enforcement and local police began watching the apartment.
 After a while, a raid was organized for April 13, 1933.
-Two armed carloads of local police pulled up to confront what was suspected of just being a group of bootleggers.
+Two armed carloads of local police pulled up to confront what was suspected of being just a group of bootleggers.
 The gang had been on the verge of leaving that day.
 Clyde responded to the police by instantly opening fire.
 Two of the policemen were killed, while others took cover from the automatic weapons wielded by the gang.

 Blanche was pulled into the getaway car, having run down the street after her dog.
-She later wrote that when being driven away, she felt "all my hopes and dreams tumbling down around me" Buck had gone from accompanying the gang to being part of its illegal activity when he, W.D. and Clyde stole cars and committed stick ups to replenish their cash.
+She later wrote that when being driven away, she felt "all my hopes and dreams tumbling down around me."
+Buck had gone from accompanying the gang to being part of its illegal activity when he, W.D. and Clyde stole cars and committed stick ups to replenish their cash.
 Left behind were documents that identified her and Buck, including their marriage license.
 They were now publicly exposed as being part of "The Barrow Gang," and associated with the killing of two police officers.